Kitten Kong: Plot

 Twinkle returns to normal size, and all seems well.
-However, the Goodies then discover that there is yet another unexpected and unforeseen consequence resulting from Graeme's growth mixture — they now have a king-size mouse problem on their hands.
+However, the Goodies then discover that there is yet another unexpected and unforeseen consequence resulting from Graeme's growth mixture — they now have a bunch of king-size mice problem on their hands.

 Award

 A special episode, which was based on this episode, was called "Kitten Kong: Montreux '72 Edition", and was first broadcast in 1972.

 It won the Silver Rose at the 1972 Rose d'Or Festival, held in Montreux, Switzerland.
 In the first episode of the next season, The New Office, Tim Brooke-Taylor is seen painting the trophy gold.

 Nomination

 "Kitten Kong" was the first Goodies episode to be nominated for a BAFTA award for Best Light Entertainment Programme.